-All children in DeKalb County enter Kindergarten ready to learn as assessed by a shared definition of “readiness.”
+All children in DeKalb County will enter Kindergarten ready to learn as assessed by a shared definition of “readiness.”

 What we’ll accomplish

 90% of Kindergarten students will enter school at the benchmark “ready” for every class in every school in DeKalb County by 2015.

 The percent of entering kindergarten students screened as “ready” based on a common definition of kindergarten readiness shared countywide.

 *In 2012, the kindergarten readiness screening tool was revised to align with the U.S. Department of Education’s expectations for letter identification.